-Nestled in the mountains of the American West, Denver has a lot to offer.
-For outdoor enthusiasts, Denver is a dream destination.
+Nestled in the Rocky mountains in the American Southwest, Denver has a lot to offer.
+For skiers and other outdoor enthusiasts, Denver is a dream destination.
 And if you enjoy physical training and sports, working out at Denver’s mile-high elevation will give you an edge.
 Rent prices in Denver are also lower than most other major cities in the U.S. But is living in this wintry paradise an affordable venture?

 Between 2000 and 2018, Denver homes appreciated by 127.67%, according to NeighborhoodScout.
 That makes it one of the most positive-trending housing markets in the country.